 I challenge myself and other white people with diabetes to learn from our personal experiences in order to recognize and dismantle the status-quo that is collectively failing Black people.
 While the healthcare system in the United States has been failing the diabetes community for several decades, our country has been disenfranchising, violently suppressing and silencing Black people for hundreds of years.

 Diabetes advocacy as a teacher

-I was diagnosed with Type 1 diabetes when I was ten, almost 23 years ago.
+I was diagnosed with type 1 diabetes when I was 10, almost 23 years ago.
 Despite an immense amount of privilege, US healthcare has failed me more times than I can count.
 Over the past two decades, I’ve battled for insurance coverage and struggled to afford insulin, at times fearful for my life.